How do you prevent pneumonia?

 There are two types of vaccine available for pneumonia.
 They protect against the most common cause of pneumonia, the bacterium Streptococcus pneumoniae.
 They aim to protect people who are at a higher risk from pneumonia, including older people and babies.

 The pneumococcal polysaccharide vaccine (PPV) is for people over 65 and anyone over the age of two who’s in a high-risk group.
 Most adults will only need to have this vaccination once in their life.

-The pneumococcal conjugate vaccine (PCV) is given to infants by the NHS.
-Babies get their first dose when they’re two months old.
+The pneumococcal conjugate vaccine (PCV) is given to all infants by the NHS.
+Babies get their first dose when they’re 2 months old.